-What this shows is that these old-school communications companies are under threat—from all sides.
-Companies like Amazon and Facebook, and Netflix are challenging traditional television with their streaming Internet video services.
-Smartphone makers like Google and Apple are eating into the power once wielded by the country’s cellular services, with Google even offering its own mobile service.
+This shows that all sides threaten these old-school communications companies.
+Companies like Amazon Fac, ebook, and Netflix are challenging traditional television by streaming Internet video services.
+Smartphone makers like Google and Apple are eating into the power once wielded by the country’s cellular services, with Google even offering its mobile service.
 And some Internet companies, including Amazon and Google, are even pushing into home Internet services.
 So, the old-school companies are looking for ways of fighting back.

-Mostly, these telecoms are moving into media.
+These telecoms are mostly moving into media.
 That’s been the trend since cable TV giant Comcast purchased NBC Universal back in 2011.
-As the power shifts out of the communications networks, telecoms are buying up the media that traveling across these networks: TV shows, entire TV channels, movie studios, web empires.
-But in acquiring Level 3, CenturyLink is doing something rather different.
+As the power shifts out of the communications networks, telecoms are buying up the media traveling across these networks: TV shows, entire TV channels, movie studios, and web empires.
+However, in acquiring Level 3, CenturyLink is doing something rather different.

 CenturyLink is losing its consumer home Internet subscribers.
 Cord-cutting threatens to cannibalize its pay-TV customers.
-And 5G wireless is poised to lure away even more of its customers.
-So, the company is focusing on business services, where it already makes most of its money.
-Recently, it has made a move into cloud computing—trying to challenge the Googles and the Amazons in another area.
+And 5G wireless is poised to lure away even more customers.
+So, the company focuses on business services, where it already makes most of its money.
+Recently, it moved into cloud computing, trying to challenge Google and Amazon in another area.
 And now, it’s up to Level 3, whose Internet-related services are aimed directly at businesses.

 On one level, it makes a lot of sense.
-But while the $34 billion deal may help CenturyLink in the short term, the reality is that businesses don’t need a company like Level 3 as much as they once did—and that’s also because of Google and Amazon, and Facebook.
-In so many ways, the deal shows how the telecom world is changing.
+But while the $34 billion deal may help CenturyLink in the short term, the reality is that businesses don’t need a company like Level 3 as much as they once did—and that’s also because of Google Ama,zon, and Facebook.
+The deal shows how the telecom world is changing in so many ways.

 What the Hell is Level 3?